-If your employer is making redundancies, they should let you know what’s going on.
-They need to use fair ways to select people for redundancy.
-They may ask for volunteers, operate a last in, first out policy or take disciplinary records and experience into account.
+You employer needs to be fair when selecting people for redundancy.
+So, they might ask for volunteers, operate a last in first out policy or take disciplinary records and experience into account.
 You might be asked to reapply for your job.

-You can’t be selected on the basis of things like gender, sexual orientation or disability – see the full list on Gov.uk – and you can appeal if you feel your selection has been unfair.
+There are also things they can't select you based on.
+These include gender, sexual orientation or disability – see the full list on Gov.uk.
+You can appeal if you feel your selection has been unfair.

 - Redundancy pay: You'll normally be entitled to statutory redundancy pay if you're an employee and you've been working for your current employer for two years or more